zammad/zammad-admin-documentation/settings/security/ssl-certificates.rst

 Here you can download the certificate or delete it, if you don't need it anymore.

-Deleting certificates
+Deleting Certificates
 ---------------------

-If you want to delete a specific certificate, you can do it by clicking on the menu in the actions column and select delete:
+If you want to delete a specific certificate, you can do it by clicking on the menu in the actions column and selecting delete:

 .. figure:: /images/settings/security/ssl-delete-certificate.png
     :align: center
     :scale: 80 %
     :alt: Screenshot showing certificate deletion button

-Downloading certificates
+Downloading Certificates
 ------------------------

 If you want to download your certificates, you can do this as well via